mitmdev/Isolated_ISE_EC/Readme.md

 ~~~
 git clone https://github.com/mitmdev/Isolated_ISE_EC.git --depth=1
 ~~~
-Upload all the .lua files in the lua/ folder to ESP, leaving `init.lua` for last one.<br/>
+Upload all the .lua files in the lua/ folder to your ESP, leaving `init.lua` for last one.<br/><br/>

 The default minimal configuration simply loads the ufire library and is intended mainly for api testing via ESPlorer or similar serial ttys.<br/>
+Furthermore, two other alternative configurations are proposed.<br/><br/>

+The "full-featured" setup, requires the following external components:<br>
+- HTTP server (apache, Nginx...) hosting the demo page
+- MQTT broker (mosquitto with websockets support) normally hosted on a rpi.<br/>
+The MQTT protocol is used to accomplish communication with the module.<br/><br/>

+The "standalone" configuration, instead, doesn't require any external component, but is limitated by the memory available on the board (and/or my poor programming skills), therefore it's not recommended in production environment.<br/><br/>

 Switching:
 ~~~